Cumulocity-IoT/c8y-releasenotes/content/about/contacting-support.md

 You can refer to Cumulocity´s free [Tech Community](techcommunity.cumulocity.com) pages for information sources such as user forums and FAQs.

-See also [Product support](https://cumulocity.com/docs/additional-resources/contacting-support/) in the product documentation.
+See also [Product support](https://cumulocity.com/docs/additional-resources/contacting-support/) in the user documentation.